prashiddhath/Bank-Program/README.md

 #Get Client Detail:

   The user can also enter a bank account number and get the client details.
 It shows client's name and the same summary printed at the bottom of bank statement.

+#Close Account:

+  The user can close a bank account.

 Features that will be added soon:

-  1) Close a bank account

-  2) Search for client using full name
+  1) Search for client using full name